 Confidential information is often defined at the outset of an employee’s employment within their employment contract.
 Therefore, what is classed as confidential information may vary from case to case and that of different employers.

-However, confidential information can be broadly described as information (whether or not recorded in documentary form, or stored on any magnetic or optical disk or memory) which is not in the public domain and relates to a business, its products, prices, affairs and finances or any of its related parties.
-Such information is deemed to be confidential by a business or any related party to the business including, without limitation to, trade secrets, technical data and know-how relating to the business together with business contacts which includes in particular ( by way of illustration only and without limitation) email addresses or telephone numbers of customers and suppliers of any business.
+However, confidential information can be broadly described as information (whether recorded in documentary form, or stored on any magnetic or optical disk or memory) which is not in the public domain and relates to a business, its products, prices, affairs and finances or any of its related parties.
+Such information is deemed to be confidential by a business or any related party to the business including, without limitation to, trade secrets, technical data and know-how relating to the business together with business contacts which includes in particular (by way of illustration only and without limitation) email addresses or telephone numbers of customers and suppliers of any business.

 Protecting against the misuse of confidential Information